-Members of the Ask Andy Forum often ask for instructions on how to measure a men’s suit jacket for a great fit.
+Members of the Ask Andy Community often ask for instructions on how to measure a men’s suit jacket for a great fit.

 More specifically, they want a series of measurements to use when considering a third-party seller’s jacket on eBay or other online exchanges.

 This article gives you five simple jacket measuring tips for great-fitting jacket.
 It also shows you how to apply them to a purchase you may find online.

 Note, this same technique may be used to measure suits (measuring the suit jacket) as well.

 Don’t Trust the Tag!

 First and foremost, do not rely on the tagged size.
 I measure thousands of suit jackets and can tell you the tagged size has little relation to the actual fit.
 One brand’s 38 can be another’s 40.

 Instead, take the following five measurements of the best-fitting suit jacket in your wardrobe.
 Memorize those measurements and use them as a baseline when looking at possible purchases on eBay or other online exchanges.

 For your reference, I’m using a (measured) size 42 Hermes sports jacket as an example.

 This is the most important part to measure a men’s suit jacket.